bshaffer/oauth2-demo-php/README.md

 **Permissions**

-You will need to run the command `$ chmod -R 777 data/` in the root of your project so that the web server can create the sqlite file.
+Run the command `$ chmod -R 777 data/` in the project root so that the web server can create the sqlite file.

 What Does This App Do??
 -----------------------